 These binoculars have all the great features to maximise your safari experience including a higher 10x magnification, wide field of view, good weight (550g) and fully multicoated lenses.
 They are 100% waterproof and fog-proof so can endure rain or humidity.
 Long eye relief for use with or without glasses on.
 Their non-slip rubber armouring provides a secure and comfortable grip, as well as added shock-resistance.

-The Nikon PROSTAFF 8×42 offer a wide field of view; they are waterproof, fog-proof, and highly durable.
+This pair of high-end Zeiss binoculars features razor sharp optics, fully multilayer lenses and a remarkable image quality.
+The Zeiss 10×42 offer a wide field of view; they are waterproof, fog-proof, and highly durable.
 They provide a clear, bright image even in low light conditions.
 These are the perfect binoculars for safari, bird watching or any type of wildlife observation.
-Basically they are an all-around high quality pair of binoculars for a very good price.
+Basically they are an all-around excellent quality pair of binoculars for those who can afford them.